Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Partial commutative monoids and decomposition

-\end{defn} Henceforth, we adopt the convention that the symbol $\compsym$ will be omitted if this is unlikely to cause confusion.
+(The symbol $\pequate$ expresses that either both sides of the equation are undefined or both sides are defined and designate the same element in $\Mon$; see Remark 2 in \cite{LO05} for further explanations.) \end{defn} The symbol $\compsym$ will be omitted if this is unlikely to cause confusion.
 Also, we shall sometimes use other symbols ($\merge$, $+$, $\dots$) to denote the binary operation of a partial commutative monoid.